The Answers You're Looking For

 Frequently Asked Questions

-The mission of Peacebuilders Camp at Koinonia Farm is to provide a transformative learning experience that empowers a diverse community of youth to work toward peace, justice and human rights.
+The mission of Peacebuilders Camp is to provide a transformative learning experience that empowers a diverse community of youth to work toward peace, justice and human rights.

 The first camp session was in summer 2011.